Topological Graph Neural Networks: Background: Computational Topology

 \section{Background: Computational Topology}

 We consider undirected graphs of the form $G = (V, E)$ with a set of vertices~$V$ and a set of edges~$E \subseteq V \times V$.
 The basic topological features of such a graph~$G$ are the number of connected components~\betti{0} and the number of cycles~\betti{1}.
-These counts are also known as the $0$-dimensional and $1$-dimensional \emph{Betti numbers}, respectively, and can be computed efficiently.
-Betti numbers are invariant under graph isomorphism~\citep[pp.~103--133]{Hatcher02}.
-The expressivity of Betti numbers can be increased by assuming the existence of a \emph{graph filtration}, i.e.\ a sequence of nested subgraphs of~$G$ such that $\emptyset = G^{(0)} \subseteq G^{(1)} \subseteq G^{(2)} \subseteq \dots \subseteq G^{(n-1)} \subseteq G^{(n)} = G$.
+These counts are also known as the $0$-dimensional and $1$-dimensional \emph{Betti numbers}, respectively; they are invariant under graph isomorphism~\citep[pp.~103--133]{Hatcher02} and can be computed efficiently.
+The expressivity of Betti numbers can be increased using a \emph{graph filtration}, i.e.\ a sequence of nested subgraphs of~$G$ such that $\emptyset = G^{(0)} \subseteq G^{(1)} \subseteq G^{(2)} \subseteq \dots \subseteq G^{(n-1)} \subseteq G^{(n)} = G$.
 A filtration makes it possible to obtain more insights into the graph by `monitoring' topological features of \emph{each}~$G^{(i)}$ and calculating their topological relevance, also referred to as their \emph{persistence}.
 If a topological feature appears for the first time in~$G^{(i)}$ and disappears in~$G^{(j)}$, we assign this feature a persistence of $j - i$.
 Equivalently, we can represent the feature as a tuple~$(i, j)$, which we collect in a \emph{persistence diagram}~\diagram.
 If a feature never disappears, we represent it by a tuple~$(i, \infty)$; such features are the ones that are counted for the respective Betti numbers.
 This process was formalised and extended to a wider class of structured data sets, namely simplicial complexes, and is known under the name of \emph{persistent homology}.
 One of its core concepts is the use of a filtration function~$f\colon V \to \reals^d$, with $d = 1$ typically, to accentuate certain structural features of a graph.
 This replaces the aforementioned tuples of the form~$(i,j)$ by tuples based on the values of~$f$, i.e.\ $(f_i, f_j)$.
-Persistent homology has shown excellent promise in different areas of machine learning research~(see \citet{Hensel21} for a recent survey), with existing work stressing that choosing or learning an appropriate filtration function~$f$ is crucial for high predictive performance~\citep{Hofer20, Zhao19}.
+Persistent homology has shown excellent promise in different areas of machine learning research~(see \citet{Hensel21} for a recent survey and \autoref{sec:TDA} for a more technical description of persistent homology), with existing work stressing that choosing or learning an appropriate filtration function~$f$ is crucial for high predictive performance~\citep{Hofer20, Zhao19}.